JNRowe/river-configs/README.rst

 catalyst for me to move to Wayland before now.
 Something *unimaginably amazing* would have to arrive for this not to be the choice going forward.

+I do miss ligatures, but not as much as I miss the clever prompt navigation or output control when using other terminals.
+Using a ligature supporting neovim_ frontend *might* be a reasonable compromise, as I only make significant use of ligatures in editing sessions.

 ``sandbar`` (replacing built-in ``awesomewm``/``dwm`` functionality)
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''